danthorpe/swift-networking/README.md

 ## Making Requests

-The library provides structs called `HTTPRequestData` and `HTTPResponseData`, internally these make use of [Apple's](https://github.com/apple/swift-http-types) `HTTPRequest` and `HTTPResponse` value types.
+The library provides structs called `HTTPRequestData` and `HTTPResponseData`.
+Internally these make use of [Apple's](https://github.com/apple/swift-http-types) `HTTPRequest` and `HTTPResponse` value types.

 These are the building blocks of the library, and are used to make requests with the stack, like this: